Here are some answers to questions you may have about Multi-Factor Authentication (MFA).

 - Call: If you’re using calls as your authentication option, an internet connection is not required.

-Please note that if you’re not using your mobile device and you are using a FIDO2 token as your authentication option instead, an internet connection is required.
+Please note that if you’re not using your mobile device and are using a FIDO2 token as your authentication option instead after having enabled one of the core options above, an internet connection is required.

 The Microsoft Authenticator app is the preferred method and will give you the best experience.
 The app is available for Android and iOS.
-If your phone is unable to run the app, you can select an alternative authentication method such as the ‘Call me’ or text message option.
-Alternatively, or please contact your local admin to discuss alternatives, such as FIDO2 security tokens.
+If your phone is unable to run the app or you do not have a smartphone, you can select an alternative authentication method such as the ‘Call me’ or text message option.
+Alternatively, please contact your Local Administrator to discuss alternatives, such as FIDO2 security tokens which can be used as a workaround to bypass MFA once a core option has been enabled on your account.

 Make sure you have an alternative method to authenticate before doing so, such as the call or text message option.
 You will need this to log in to NHSmail services.
 Find out more about setting up alternative authentication options here.